Bringing The Bar Back Up This Season

 Either way, this episode was a strong start to the season.
 The fact that Steve Martin was the host allowed me to compare the energy to the two shows he hosted last season.
 Right out the gate, this appearance just had an energy that made me happy no matter what the content.

 The rest of the show carried that same positive energy.
 It felt kind of like, now that the upperclassmen are gone, the underappreciated, underclassmen now have a voice, and they are more than happy to use them.
 I'm also excited to see that Steve Martin is settling into the man that I'm a fan of, with less of the annoying high energy guy at a party and more of a comedic plan.

 So, once again, I'm very excited about this season, and now it's time to share what I just saw to put me in that state mind as I give you...

 The Wicker Breakdown:

-- The All New Mr. Bill Show was fun but not all that new.
-He starts saying that he's getting rid of Mr. Hand and Sluggo and starts with a more family friendly show.
-Then Mr. Hand sneaks his way back into the program and the accidental abuse begins.
+The All-New Mr. Bill Show was fun but not all that new.
+He starts saying that he's getting rid of Mr. Hand and Sluggo and begins with a more family-friendly show.
+Then Mr. Hand sneaks his way back into the program, and the accidental abuse begins.

 Steve Martin and Bill Murray then do one of my favorite of the minimalist sketches out there.
 It starts with Steve Martin walking out onto the stage and then seeing something off in the distance.
 He then just keeps repeating different ways to ask, "What the hell is that thing?"
 Until he is joined by Murray, who joins in on the questioning.

 Finally, Steve Martin returns to the stage to close the show by thanking the audience and saying his goodnights.